michaelbrawn/homebridge-deebot-wiki/Beta-Version.md

 ### HOOBS

+> If you encounter permission issues, you should try stopping the HOOBS service and trying these commands again.

 Please make sure you have already installed the latest version of the plugin through the HOOBS user interface.
 Then via the HOOBS terminal, to install the beta run these commands separately:

 ```bash